 39 “Harrelson returns,” Hutchinson (Kansas) News, Sunday, August 19, 1973, 25.

 40 Pitchers Craig Swan and Bob Apodaca, outfielder Dave Schneck, and second baseman Lute Barnes were summoned from Tidewater instead.
-Another outfielder, Greg Harts, was brought up from Memphis that month and got into his only two big-league games.
+Another outfielder, Greg Harts, was brought up from Memphis that month and got into his only three big-league games.

 41 Costello-Ostrosser interview.

 45 “Guenter, Cowdrey shine for Canada,” Saskatoon Star-Phoenix, July 14, 1980, B2.

 46 “Softball,” Saskatoon Star-Phoenix, November 17, 1982, C18.